 Businesses and individuals sign millions of contracts electronically every day.
 With the rise of cryptocurrency and smart-contracts in commercial matters in addition to this, the legal world has become more digital than ever before.
 The validity of electronic signatures has always been questioned to an extent, and this was why this consultation was commissioned.
 Despite giving the go ahead, the commission makes several recommendations to address some of the practicalities of electronic execution and the rules for executing deeds.
 These include:

 - Setting up an industry working group, to consider practical and technical issues around electronic signatures and provide best practice guidance for their use in different types of transactions.

 - Video witnessing for deeds – the industry working group should look at solutions to the practical and technical obstacles that exist to video witnessing.
 Following this work, the government should consider legislative reform to allow for this.

 - A future review of the law of deeds, to consider broad issues about the effectiveness of deeds and whether the concept remains fit for purpose and specific issues which have been raised by stakeholders.
 The review should include deeds executed on paper and electronically.

 The law relating to signatures and other formal documentary requirements has a history spanning centuries.
-Individuals demand modern, convenient methods for entering into binding transactions and this is why so much has been done to strengthen the valid of digital signatures.
-Technological developments have changed the ways in which these transactions are made.
+Now, individuals demand modern, convenient methods for entering into binding transactions and this is why so much has been done to strengthen digital signatures and to bring legitimacy to their use.

-If you have any questions regarding the matters discussed in this article, please get in touch with us via our online contact form or call us on 01228 593 939.
+If you have any questions regarding the matters discussed in this article, please get in touch with us via our online contact form or call us on: